Reben80/Data110-22016/Q&A.md

 ### Question 8: To be successful in this course and Data Science, do I need to be an expert in any field?

 **Answer**:
 No, you don’t need to be an expert.
-What matters most is curiosity and a willingness to work hard.
-Success in this course and in Data Science is driven by a desire to explore new concepts, solve problems, and continuously learn.
-Also, don't hesitate to learn from your classmates and make use of office hours for additional support.
-With persistence and effort, you’ll build the skills needed over time.
+What matters most is curiosity and a willingness to work hard and ask for guidence when you feel lost.